Kraitos93/MP-codetest-Rune-Eggers/README.md

 * Finally we don't expect you to spend a whole or several days on this, but feel free to put in an effort and share something you feel proud of!

 ### Important
 The solution requires a local RabbitMQ installation to run.
-Run the consumer program while using the Logger.
+Run the Consumer program while using the Logger application.
-For testing, run the TestConsumer.
+For testing, run the TestConsumer program.